v3n1x/Projects/Blue Team Homelab/Part 04 - Domain Controller.md

 Finally, we set up shared resources.
 On the C: drive, create the required folders ![screenshot39], then assign permissions so each group has the appropriate read/write access ![screenshot40].

 ---

+With that, the domain controller is fully configured.